-In late Summer, early Fall of 1999 I was living the life of a normal 25-year-old.
-I was a Volunteer Fire Fighter, I worked 2 jobs, was in a relationship with who was to be my wonderful wife, Amber.
+Jason: In late Summer, early Fall of 1999 I was living the life of a normal 25-year-old.
+I was a Volunteer Fire Fighter, I worked two jobs, was in a relationship with Amber, the woman who was to be my wonderful wife.
 Soon after waking one morning I felt the sensation of somebody tugging or flicking my face.
 There was nobody there doing this so I observed and grew nervous as this tugging and flicking feeling began to affect my hands and my feet, eventually leading to my arms and legs.
 At this point I called to Amber as I was unsure as to what was going on or how to fix it.
 We immediately drove to the local Emergency Room.
-Never had I experienced such a feeling and sitting in ER waiting to see somebody gives you plenty of time to think negative thoughts on what might be going on.

 We were finally seen by a Doctor who was convinced I was stressed and said I should go home and sleep it off.
-Convincing him it wasn't stress he then pushed the Drug Induced" responsibility on me which I pretty much raked him over the coals for because I had never touched the stuff in my life.
+Convincing him it wasn't stress he then pushed the Drug Induced" responsibility on me which was nonsense as i had never touched the stuff in my life.
 After some time, he finally agreed to try to help stop the posturing which had been going on now for hours by giving me under the tongue Ativan.
 Eventually this stopped the posturing.

-After some days and then some quick testing by a very interested young Neuro and his experienced "Yoda" in Halifax, they diagnosed me with PNKD and determined Clonazepam would be the drug of choice for my treatment but shortly after having side effects from the Clonazepam they moved me to Diazepam.
+Jason: After some days and then some quick testing by a very interested young Neuro and his experienced "Yoda" in Halifax, they diagnosed me with PNKD and determined Clonazepam would be the drug of choice for my treatment.
+Shortly after having side effects from the Clonazepam they moved me to Diazepam

 After years of trial and error, weaning off pills, and experimenting with treatments.
 I have been able to successfully become functional and productive.
 I no longer drive nor work.
-I have issues with numerous things but other than pain, I am learning to work around my symptoms sort of speak.
+I have issues with numerous things but other than pain, I am learning to work around my symptoms.

-The medications (I am down to using just Ativan, Propranolol (for essential tremor), and Baclofen or Nabilone when needed.
+The medications (I am down to using just Ativan, Propranolol and Baclofen or Nabilone when needed.
 I also have a local Chiropractor who has been researching Dystonia and how it may relate to his field and he has been invaluable to me these last few years.

 It took 3 visits to ER, the final one by ambulance, before my symptoms were taken serious.
 Even armed with a previous diagnosis of Dyskinesia as well as a cd of information and videos we had provided ourselves, my Wife and I still had to fend off allegations of drug abuse and alcoholism by uninformed medical practitioners.
 During all three visits the two local Neurologists were either not contacted or were unwilling to even assess me.
 It took an ER Doctor calling a larger hospital 500 km away to get some info on how to try to help stop my movements.
 It still angers me to think that people may still have to walk this path due to a lack of awareness.